Gorillaz: Song Machine project and Meanwhile EP (2020–2021)

-On 29 January 2020, the band announced its new project Song Machine.
-Eschewing the typical album format of releasing music, Song Machine is instead a web series that sees the band releasing one new song a month as "episodes" to the series, with 11 episodes releasing to comprise the first "season".
+On 29 January 2020 the band announced its new project Song Machine.
+Eschewing the typical album format of releasing music, Song Machine is instead a web series that sees the band releasing one new song a month as "episodes" to the series, with 11 episodes released to comprise the first "season".
 Elaborating on the idea behind Song Machine in a radio interview shortly after the announcement of the project, Albarn explained that "We no longer kind of see ourselves as constrained to making albums.
 We can now make episodes and seasons."
-Each episode features previously unannounced guest musicians on new Gorillaz material, with the first being "Momentary Bliss", which was released on 31 January and features both British rapper Slowthai and the Kent-based punk rock duo Slaves.
+Each episode features previously unannounced guest musicians on new Gorillaz material, with the first being "Momentary Bliss", which was released on 31 January and features both the British rapper Slowthai and the Kent-based punk-rock duo Slaves.
 Upon the premiere of "Momentary Bliss", Albarn revealed that the group had been in the studio with Schoolboy Q and Sampa the Great among others, although he did say that these songs were likely to be saved for future episodes of Song Machine.
-The group also teased a possible collaboration with Australian band Tame Impala on Instagram.
+The group also teased a possible collaboration with the Australian band Tame Impala on Instagram.

-On 27 February, the band released the second episode of Song Machine entitled "Désolé".
-The song features Malian singer Fatoumata Diawara.
+On 27 February the band released the second episode of Song Machine entitled "Désolé".
+The song features the Malian singer Fatoumata Diawara.
 The third episode, "Aries", released on 9 April and featured Peter Hook and Georgia.
 The fourth track "How Far?" featuring Tony Allen and Skepta was released 2 May.
 This song was released without an accompanying music video as a tribute to Allen, who died on 30 April.

-On 26 May, Gorillaz announced the release of a new book titled Gorillaz Almanac.
+On 26 May Gorillaz announced the release of a new book titled Gorillaz Almanac.
 The book comes in three editions: standard, deluxe and super deluxe, all of which were set to release on 23 October but has since been delayed to 22 December with a physical release of season one of Song Machine included with each copy.

-On 9 June, the band released "Friday 13th", the fourth episode of Song Machine.
-The track features French-British rapper Octavian.

-On 20 July, the band released "Pac-Man", the fifth episode of Song Machine, in honour of Pac-Man's 40th anniversary.
-The track features American rapper Schoolboy Q.
+On 9 June the band released "Friday 13th", the fourth episode of Song Machine.
+The track features the French-British rapper Octavian.
+On 20 July the band released "Pac-Man", the fifth episode of Song Machine, in honour of Pac-Man's 40th anniversary.
+The track features the American rapper Schoolboy Q.